Oh my… New York!

 Union Square is an important and historic intersection where Broadway and Fourth Avenue meet.
-The current Union Square Park is a popular meeting place for a get together as the neighborhood is filled with cool restaurants and bars.
+The current Union Square Park is a popular meeting place for a get-together as the neighborhood is filled with cool restaurants and bars.
 The square is also a focal point of the surrounding neighborhood with the Flatiron District in the north, Chelsea in the west, and East Village in the southeast.
 The area represents the style of cool and hip, with a lay-back attitude that feels so different from the financial district downtown.

-Union Square also features the George Washington statues in the middle of the Union Square Park, while modern sculptures and art installation are sometimes on display in the public area for the visitors to appreciate as they chill and unwind; Walk along Broadway and you will see the absolutely packed Chocolate Bar Max Brenner; Visit the nearby theatres and Greenmarket and have a drink or nice dinner in the evening will make your day.
+Union Square also features the George Washington statues in the middle of the Union Square Park, while modern sculptures and art installations are sometimes on display in the public area for the visitors to appreciate as they chill and unwind; Walk along Broadway and you will see the absolutely packed Chocolate Bar Max Brenner; Visit the nearby theatres and Greenmarket and have a drink or nice dinner in the evening will make your day.

 Recognize the Arch at the back?
 That’s the Washington Square Arch.
 The heatwaves in summer had everyone jumped into the fountain to cool down!